tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 Each programming language has a different way of making web calls.
 Rather than exhausting your energies trying to show how to make web calls in Java, Python, C++, JavaScript, Ruby, and so on, you can just show the call using curl.

-curl provides a generic, language agnostic way to demonstrate HTTP requests and responses.
+curl provides a generic, language-agnostic way to demonstrate HTTP requests and responses.
 Users can see the format of the request, including any headers and other parameters.
 Your users can translate this into the specific format for the language they're using.

 ## Try using curl to GET a web page

-As mentioned earlier, one reason REST APIs are so familiar is because REST follows the same model as the web (see ["The web itself follows REST"](docapis_what_is_a_rest_api.html#the-web-itself-follows-rest)).
+As mentioned earlier, one reason REST APIs are so familiar is that REST follows the same model as the web (see ["The web itself follows REST"](docapis_what_is_a_rest_api.html#the-web-itself-follows-rest)).
 When you type an `http` address into a browser address bar, you're telling the browser to make an HTTP request to a resource on a server.
 The server returns a response, and your browser converts the response to a more visual display.
 But you can also see the raw code.

 To see an example of how curl retrieves a web resource, open a terminal and type the following: